The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Abstract

 \section{Abstract}

-Motivated by the observation of the $J^P = 1^+$ resonance $X(2085)$ in the $p\bar{\Lambda}$ system by the BESIII collaboration, we studied the molecular states of hexaquarks $p\bar{\Lambda}$ and $p\bar{\Sigma}$ with baryon-antibaryon structures within the framework of the QCD sum rules.
-Non-perturbative contributions up to dimension 13 were considered in our analysis.
-The results indicate the existence of six possible molecular states $p\bar{\Lambda}$ and $p\bar{\Sigma}$, with quantum numbers $J^{P}=0^{-}, 0^{+}, 1^{-}$.
-Consequently, the current sum rule results do not support the interpretation of $X(2085)$ as a $p\bar{\Lambda}$ or $p\bar{\Sigma}$ molecular state.
-On the other hand, we find that the masses of the proposed $p\bar{\Lambda}$ and $p\bar{\Sigma}$ structures with $J^{P} = 1^{-}$ are in the vicinity of observed $X(2075)$, which implies that the nature of this state needs more invistigations.
-Moreover, the possible decay modes of the concerned hexaquark states are analyzed.
+Motivated by the recent observation of the $J^P = 1^+$ resonance $X(2085)$ in the $p\bar{\Lambda}$ system by the BESIII collaboration, we study the molecular states of $p\bar{\Lambda}$ and $p\bar{\Sigma}$ with baryon-antibaryon structures within the framework of the QCD sum rules.
+Non-perturbative contributions up to dimension 13 in quark operator expansion (OPE) are considered.
+Our calculation results indicate the possible existence of 6 $p\bar{\Lambda}$ and $p\bar{\Sigma}$ molecular states with quantum numbers $J^{P}=0^{-}, 0^{+}, 1^{-}$, which do not support $X(2085)$ being a $p\bar{\Lambda}$ or $p\bar{\Sigma}$ molecular state, or at least not its main component.
+Additionally, the previously observed state $X(2075)$ also lies in the vicinity of $p\bar{\Lambda}$ and $p\bar{\Sigma}$ molecular states, and its inner structure might not be entirely transparent, rather possibly a mixture of tetraquark and hexaquark states.
+The possible decay modes of the concerned states are analyzed.